MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/Revoke-AzureHDInsightHttpServicesAccess.md

 ```

 ### -Location
-Specifies the Azure region in which a cluster is located.
+Specifies the region in which an HDInsight cluster is located.

 ```yaml
 Type: String